h908714124/jcube/README.md

 b := \omega^5 - \omega^4 \approx -0.3472963553338607 \\
 c := \omega - \omega^8 \approx 1.8793852415718169}$$

 are the solutions of $x^3 − 3x = 1$.
-There are three algebraic relations between these numbers:
+There are three relations between these numbers:

 $$\displaylines{a^2 + b = 2 \\
 b^2 + c = 2 \\